domlet/jeopardy-csv/README.md

 ### How Many Questions?

-You don't have to use a 5x5 board, as shown in the sample game.
-See below, some examples of 1x4 and 4x1 boards:
+You don't have to use a 5x5 board (25 questions), as shown in the sample game.
+See below, some examples with as few as 1x4 and 4x1 layouts:

 | CSV file                                   | Input                                | Output                                |
 | ------------------------------------------ | ------------------------------------ | ------------------------------------- |